shriuken/starcraft2ai/TestPlans.md

 # Test Case Descriptions
 1. Learning Algorithm Unit Test
-  l.
-Assert that a learned variables changes between one step of the learning algorithm.
+  1. Assert that a learned variables changes between one step of the learning algorithm.
-  l.
-Assert that non-learned variables do not change between one step of the learning algorithm.
+  1. Assert that non-learned variables do not change between one step of the learning algorithm.